Olga Yakovleva (basketball, born 1986): Death

-On August 8, 2010, Olga Yakovleva drowned in the Vologda-Chevakata training camp pool, in Yuzhne near Odessa, Ukraine.
+On August 8, 2010, Olga Yakovleva drowned in the Vologda-Chevakata training camp pool, in Yuzhne near Odesa, Ukraine.
 The 24-year-old former Russian youth international player was relaxing in the pool with her colleagues and team coach Yury Zimin.
 He later told Lifenews.ru how he saw her start to swim underwater, and then saw her surface with “glassy eyes”.
 Medics said it was a “one in a million” accident: the autopsy showed no evidence of a seizure.